paps/api-store/store/DEV/LinkedIn Activities Extractor DEV/LinkedIn Activities Extractor DEV.md

 - **Session cookie**: Your session cookie from LinkedIn.
 - **Spreadsheet URL**: The link of a Google Spreadsheet with LinkedIn Profiles' URLs in it.
 - **Number of lines per launch**: The number of profiles in your spreadsheet you want to process per launch.
 If left empty, the API will process everyone.
 - **Number max of posts**: The number of activities you want to scrape per profile.
+- **Only scrape posts**: If you only want this profile's posts.

 _(**You already have all that?**  Click straight away on **"Use this API"**)_